 Omnibus - refers to an official ADS publication providing competitor information for driving events.
-Also see Prize List
+Also see Prize List.

-Prize List - an official publication produced by the Organizing Committee of a driving event as approved by the Technical Delegate (or head judge where a Technical Delegate is not mandated for the event) meeting the requirements of AC.5.
+Prize List - an official publication produced by the Organizing Committee of a driving event as approved by the Technical Delegate (or head judge where a Technical Delegate is not mandated for the event) meeting the requirements of AC.5 as published on the ADS website.